Get Help & Support

 Privacy concerns are often at the forefront when someone feels they have experienced discrimination or harassment.
 It is useful to know the confidentiality that individuals can expect from each of the university resources.
 University officials are trained in the importance of confidentiality and the protocols for maintaining that confidentiality.

-Dean’s designees and representatives from the Office For Equal Opportunity Programs will maintain the confidentiality of student complaints as much as possible, consistent with the nature of the concerns and your goals in the process.
+Dean’s designees and representatives from the Office of Institutional Equity and Access will maintain the confidentiality of student complaints as much as possible, consistent with the nature of the concerns and your goals in the process.

-When you consult in confidence, SHARE Center counselors, healthcare providers (including mental health practitioners), and chaplains, they in their professional capacities, will not reveal any information you share without your explicit permission except in rare circumstances where your or another person’s health or safety is at imminent risk.
+When you consult in confidence, SHARE Center counselors, healthcare providers (including mental health practitioners), and chaplains in confidence, they, in their professional capacities, will not reveal any information you share without your explicit permission except in rare circumstances where your or another person’s health or safety is at imminent risk.